Larry Donovan (bridge jumper)

 Lawrence "Larry" M. Donovan, born Lawrence Degnan or possibly Duignan (1862 – August 7, 1888) was a newspaper typesetter who became famous for leaping from bridges, first around the northeastern United States, and later in England.
 Inspired by the first successful Brooklyn Bridge jump by Steve Brodie, Donovan sought fame and fortune by leaping off that bridge, the Niagara Falls Suspension Bridge, and Bristol's 250 foot Clifton Suspension Bridge.
 Slightly injured on a couple of occasions and frequently incarcerated following his attempts, he struggled to capitalise on his fame, making money only through bets and brief periods working as an emcee or exhibiting himself in novelty shows.
-In August 1888, disillusioned and desperately poor, he accepted a spontaneous two-pound wager to jump from London's Hungerford Bridge late at night, but drowned in the attempt.
+In August 1888, disillusioned and desperately poor, he accepted a spontaneous two-pound wager (equal to £ today) to jump from London's Hungerford Bridge late at night, but drowned in the attempt.

 Early life

 Donovan was born to Irish immigrants at 55 Frankfort St, New York; he had two younger sisters, Mary and Tassie.
 He was given a "fair" education but when his father, Michael George Degnan, lost the family savings in an ill-fated venture to publish a book entitled Common Sense Facts, he was deprived of the opportunity to go to college.

 From age fifteen, he worked in printing offices near Printing House Square, beginning with the New York Herald, and learning the skills of compositor and printing press operator.
 At twenty, he spent 18 months in the Army, serving as a high-private in the Fifth US Artillery, Battery F at Fort Hamilton.
 In 1882 he began working as a typesetter at the Police Gazette, an influential weekly men's magazine featuring gossip, racy illustrations, and sensationalist news, and sponsoring record-setting feats of daring.
 He was a "popular member" of Typographical Union No. 6, president of Pressman's Union No. 9 of New York, member of the National Guard (twelfth regiment), and a lieutenant in the New York Volunteer Life Saving Corps (in which capacity he was said to have rescued five persons), and was credited with saving two women endangered by runaway horses.
 He also dabbled in poetry.

 He stood 5'8" and was described as "a handsome young fellow, about the medium height, loosely and somewhat clumsily built ...
 He has a frank and prepossessing face, clear eyes, and very thick dark eyebrows."
 Another article described him as "possessed of a well-knit, powerful frame, and his resolute character and fearless spirit are indexed in his countenance".